 This Mojave-inspired vase features an unglazed exterior in which delicate throw-lines reveal the craftsmanship of the potter’s hands, a subtle beauty resultant of the painstaking precision of a potter’s wheel.
 In a unique twist, the mouth of the vase is slightly shifted as though the tectonic plates of this California region had left its imprint as it was baking in the kiln.

-In the office accenting the wall, Candice Luter’s (Remnant Design) one-of-a-kind half moon mirror, emblazoned with gold and trimmed in fringe, expands the space.
+In the office accenting the wall, Candice Luter’s (Candice Luter Art + Interiors) one-of-a-kind half moon mirror, emblazoned with gold and trimmed in fringe, expands the space.
 With warm, neutral colors and soft textures, Lazy Sunday House effectively creates a setting as aesthetically pleasing as the natural world that surrounds it.